 - Liquid Chromatography-Mass Spectrometry (LC-MS)

 - Ion chromatography (anions)

 The sample preparation and solvents to be used are detailed in EN ISO 10993-12 standard.
 The extractables and leachables data obtained through chemical characterization must be toxicologically assessed to determine the need for further tests to address the relevant biological endpoints for the device under evaluation.
-If the extractables and leachables are found to be within the safety threshold and toxicological safety risk assessment conclude that the adverse user-health effect of the extractables and leachables is acceptable, and then from a chemical perspective, the device has been established to present an acceptable patient health risk.
+If the extractables and leachables are found to be within the safety threshold and the toxicological safety risk assessment concludes that the adverse user-health effect of the extractables and leachables is acceptable, then from a chemical perspective, the device has been established to present an acceptable patient health risk.